RLD-JL/Just-Listen/README.md

 - Different themes
 - Shuffle, repeat one/all songs
 - Notification manager displayed
-- No data leaves your phone, other than the calls to get information from Audius APIs
+- No private data leaves your phone

 ## WARNING ⚠️
 <b>